Sydney bus route 190X: History

 At the same time route 190 was discontinued completely.
-Incidentally the B-Line saw the return of double-deck buses to commuter routes in Sydney.

 On 3 May 2020 remaining route L90 services were renumbered 190X to standardise route numbers, the limited-stop designation was subsequently retired.
 This was short-lived, following a major review of bus services on the Warringah Peninsula in the following year, the off-peak route 190X services to Palm Beach were discontinued completely due to poor patronage and duplication with other routes.
 As a nod to the prior historical importance the route number was not retired, instead peak hour express services from Avalon to Wynyard previously operated as part of route 188X were renumbered to 190X.

 From inception the route was government operated.
-In October 2021 it was, however, included in the takeover of region 8 by Keolis Downer Northern Beaches.
+In October 2021 it was included in the takeover of region 8 by Keolis Northern Beaches.

 On 17 July 2023, as part of other minor changes to Northern Beaches bus services, Route 190X was extended to North Avalon.